vitelabs/go-vite/docs/tutorial/node/install.md

 ## Full node rewards

-In Vite Pre-Mainnet, rewards will be distributed to full node owners as incentives.
+In Vite, rewards will be distributed to full node owners as incentives.

 ### Node configuration